10. Create clear leadership

 • NSW Government Local Small Commitments Allocation: Cr Penny Pedersen (City of Ryde) was successful in nominating for $25,000 in funding towards citizen science projects for the Lane Cove electorate.

-• Greater Sydney Harbour Coastal Management Program: following the decision by the former state government to reject the request to raise the cap on allocation of funding for project implementation, SCCG continues to explore different ways of addressing and funding coastal inundation and waterway health under the CMP umbrella.
+• Greater Sydney Harbour Coastal Management Program: Due to the decision by the previous state government not to approve raising the funding cap for implementation, SCCG is actively exploring alternative approaches to address coastal inundation and waterway health within the CMP framework.

-Greater Sydney Water Quality and River Health Monitoring Governance Framework project: project brief was issued and consultants invited to quote.
-Members of the working group were invited to form an assessment panel to review the proposals.
+• Greater Sydney Water Quality and River Health Monitoring Governance Framework project: A project brief was issued and consultants invited to submit quotes.
+Working group members were invited to join the assessment panel to review submissions.

 • NSW Government Masterplan grant: Funding received in June 2023.
 Planning for two grant projects 1.
 Stormwater Compliance & Education program and 2.
 Parramatta River Bank Naturalisation commenced in July 2023.